apkjet/TrustlookWannaCryToolkit/vaccine/README.md

 tl_wannacry_console.exe and tl_wannacry_no_console.exe prevent WannaCry Ransomeware to encrypt user's files.

-The two tools works pretty much the same, except tl_wannacry_console.exe comes with a console to show some progress information. tl_wannacry_no_console.exe runs in background.
+The two tools work similarly, except tl_wannacry_console.exe comes with a console to show progress information. tl_wannacry_no_console.exe runs in background.

-Users may want to add tl__wannacry_no_console.exe to Windows startup script, so everytime user start his computer, Trustlook WannaCry Vaccine Tool will start prevent your system from being affected.
+Users may want to add tl_wannacry_no_console.exe to Windows startup script, so everytime users start their computers, Trustlook WannaCry Vaccine Tool starts protecting their systems from being infected.

 ### 2. Add to Windows startup script
-add tl_wannacry_no_console.exe value to following register script
+add tl_wannacry_no_console.exe value to following register scripts

 ```
 HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Run